wcx0206/astro-dracula-blog/src/content/posts/python-libraries-mentioned-in-cs50p.md

 ---
-title: Python libraries mentioned in CS50P
-tags:
-  - Python
-  - CS50P
-  - pip
+abbrlink: 22098b25
 categories:
 - CS
 - Languages
 - Python
-abbrlink: 22098b25
 date: 2023-07-07 11:27:54
+tags:
+- python
+- programming-language
+- software-engineering
+- tool
+- cs50p
+title: Python libraries mentioned in CS50P
 ---

 This is a list of some Python libraries mentioned in CS50P 2022.